 Credit scores greatly impact your car financing efforts.
+And there is a required credit score to buy a car.
 Although a bad credit score won’t stop you from getting a car loan, your loan terms and interest rates will be greatly affected.
 The lower your credit score is, the lesser the possible lenders and the higher you’ll likely pay in interest.

-According to the credit reporting bureau Experian, the average credit score is 717 for new auto loans and 661 for used car financing in the third quarter of 2018.
+According to the credit reporting bureau Experian, the average credit score to buy a car is 717 for new auto loans and 661 for used car financing in the third quarter of 2018.

 Car Loan Availability